 Costs for a weekend in Barcelona sightseeing

 My experience with Barcelona is: sites are expensive.
 The Gaudí houses look amazing, but you need to wait in line and spend a lot of euros to get in.
 To me, it is just not worth it.
 Also, the Sagrada Familia charges a hefty fee.
 For this reason, we choose 2 things we wanted to do which would costs money.
 The other things were free.

 What we did in Barcelona and how much we paid

 On the first day, we walked over to Plaça d’Espanya as we were very close.
 We walked to the fountains and climbed the steps to Montjuic.
 We explored the Olympic Stadium and the parks around it.

 The second day, we went to Montserrat Monastery and the Montserrat Mountains.
 Walking around there is free, but getting there is not.
 We went by train from Barcelona and took the rack railway up to the monastery.
-There, we took a funicular up the mountain so we could walk around there.
+There, we took a funicular up the mountain so we could walk around and take in the sights.
+It was one of the best day trips ever, despite the hefty price tag.

 The price for 2 return tickets are: €62,60